courting-death/novels/1 to review/ch0312-4omini.md

 Yang Kai nodded as if it were a matter of course.
 This was a woman's boudoir, and it felt inappropriate for him to stay there.
 Giving it a "not bad" evaluation was already quite generous.

 "Ha ha... it really is not bad!"
-Bilo bit her teeth, huffing angrily, "This is the place where the adult lived when she was a girl.
-I begged for a long time, and the adult wouldn’t let me move in.
+Bilo bit her teeth, huffing angrily, "This is the place where the lady lived when she was a girl.
+I begged for a long time, and she wouldn’t let me move in.
 You, a nobody, can come in, and you’re not even satisfied, just saying it’s 'not bad'?"

 "Uh..."
 Yang Kai looked at her in astonishment, finally understanding why she harbored such hostility toward him.